-Student parking permit applications may be picked up at the Public Safety office during regular working hours, or download the application here: Parking Permit (pdf).
+Student parking permit applications may be picked up at the Johnson Controls office during regular working hours, or download the application here: Parking Permit (pdf).

-- The parking policy is in affect the entire calendar year, 24 hours a day.
+- The parking policy is in effect the entire calendar year, 24 hours a day.